 In a recent piece on building a portfolio that can withstand any market environment, we discussed how many considered a 100% stock portfolio as the place to be during the last ten years.
 Then came a global pandemic and oil price war that set stocks back about 30% year to date.
 Disappointingly, other asset classes … Continue reading Hiding Places: Profitable ETFs During the Coronavirus Bear Market

-Update: As of June 13, 2020, the Press of Atlantic City is now reporting that owner Carl Icahn has reached agreement with Atlantic City Mayor Marty Small, Sr. to tear the building down no later than February 2021.
-The simple answer to the headline's question is Carl Icahn, the 84-year-old billionaire and supporter of President … Continue reading Who Owns the Trump Plaza Atlantic City and What is Going on With it Now?
+Update: The building was demolished on February 17, 2021.
+The simple answer to the headline's question is Carl Icahn, the 84-year-old billionaire and supporter of President Donald Trump, the casino's namesake.
+That's the simple answer to this question, but the Trump era is a constant barrage of changing news stories, so much so, that the … Continue reading Who Owns the Trump Plaza Atlantic City and What is Going on With it Now?

 On Monday, March 9, 2020 something that rarely happens took place.
 When the S&P500 dropped 7% within 3 minutes of the markets open, it triggered a 15 minute closure of the market known as a circuit breaker.
 The equities and options exchanges, according to the New York Stock Exchange, have procedures to kick in a … Continue reading What is the Purpose of a Circuit Breaker for the Market?